-Such questions will result in making the employees feel guilty, defensive or just plain unhappy.
-Ensure that the last thing a departing employee takes from your organization is a positive experience and not a session of feeling cornered and being asked uncomfortable questions.
+Such questions will result in making the employees feel guilty, defensive, or just plain unhappy.
+Ensure that the last thing a departing employee takes from your company is a positive experience and not a session of feeling cornered and being asked uncomfortable questions.

 4. Share The Feedback

-To get the most out of an exit interview, you must be able to analyze the exit interview data in a systematic manner.
-A single exit interview won't give you any valuable data.
-But on the other hand, multiple numbers of exit interviews give you real and concise information.
+To get the most out of an exit interview, you must regularly analyze the data collected.
+A single employee feedback won't give you any valuable data.
+But on the other hand, data collected from diverse sources can give you real and concise information.

-Very often someone other than the hr department may need access to the exit interview data.
+Very often, someone other than the hr department may need access to the employee feedback data.
 You may notice a pattern or similar issues when conducting several exit interviews in a row.
 In this situation, you can explore the employee feedback with the leadership team and get help from the executive on that team to figure out a solution.

 5. Keep The Interview Short And Simple